 - Uncheck the box next to Enable authenticating users with third party identity providers.

 - Click Update.

 - Click the gear icon in the upper right > click Users beneath Entities > click either List or Search in the right quick menu.

 - Locate the user record of the user you need to change.

 - Click the edit link that appears next to the user ID.

 - Select the desired authentication type in the Authentication Type field on the Edit User screen.

 - Click Update to save the new parameter.

 A confirmation message will appear when this process is complete.

 Repeat these steps for each user that you need to change.
 Any user with the Sys Admin parameter or Can access and maintain Administration functions can update the user.

 Single Sign On (SSO)

 If Single Sign On was activated during preparation and you are using AD LDAP, related settings must now be updated for this to function properly if you intend to use SSO.
 In some cases, browser settings may need to be updated at the user level.
-There are a series of KB articles on our Support site to assist.
-AD Federation Services, Azure AD and OAuth 2.0 / OIDC do not require additional changes for SSO to work, and they are incompatible with the IIS authentication settings that are required to make AD SSO work.

 - You can learn how to configure AD LDAP SSO here.